 Before load-in, you should have a strong game plan.
 You should pre-circuit (decide where the instruments are being plugged in, also sometimes called making a cable chart).
 This requires looking at the lighting plot and where the circuit boxes are in the space and deciding how to most efficiently connect things depending on the availability of cable and practicality.
 Also be aware of the number of people you have (crew, actors, etc.) and how to best use them.
 You should be aware of how much people know about lights and assign jobs/teach accordingly.

 You are the leader of Lights Load-in.
 Be aware of what else is loading-in in order to effectively share resources.
 You should be on top of the plot; know what is in the air and what still needs to go up.
-Make sure your crew is aware of both where instruments go and from where they are drawing power.
+Make sure your team is aware of both where instruments go and from where they are drawing power.
 After everything is hung, patch the lights into the board and make sure everything works.